sloonz/kanjidic/README.md

 * Rubygems (shipped with Ruby >=1.9, need to be installed for earlier versions)
-* Ruby/GTK and Ruby/Libglade
+* Ruby/GTK2

 ## Installation

-`gem build kanjidic.gemspec && sudo gem install kanjidic-0.1.gem`
+`gem build kanjidic.gemspec && sudo gem install kanjidic-0.2.gem`

 (see `gem help install` if you want to intall it in your home directory)